CottonBottom/Oshiri/oshiri-front/README.md

 # TODO next:

 1. Get wrappings process -> Spend OSH to get a new Wrapping (give some test OSH)
+   - Visualizing next wrapping, next is to make the call and get the NFT
+   - Show the appropiate NFT list in Drawer
+   - Be able to wear different wrapping
 2. Make it able to equip the new Wrapping